Add and edit a shape in Keynote on Mac

 Add a shape

-You can add a shape anywhere on a slide or in the workspace around it, then customise it however you like.
+You can add a shape anywhere on a slide or in the workspace around it, then customize it however you like.

 Click in the toolbar.